 Four year and Three Year Program

 The first half of the four-year program is called the General Military Course, which is offered during a student’s freshman and sophomore years.
 This program allows students to try out Air Force ROTC for up to two years without incurring any obligation (unless they are on an Air Force ROTC scholarship).
 The freshman and sophomore level classes cover fundamental information about the Air Force and the historical development of airpower.
-Sophomore students may combine their freshman and sophomore classes in order to complete their degree plan and AFROTC requirements in 3 years.
+If students join as a sophomore and only have three years of college remaining, may combine their freshman and sophomore classes in order to complete their degree plan and AFROTC requirements in 3 years.
 The last two years are called the Professional Officer Course.
 These junior and senior level classes cover leadership skills, national security affairs, and preparation for active duty.
 Textbooks for all Air Force ROTC courses are free.

 All Air Force ROTC cadets must attend field training also known as “basic training”.
 Cadets usually attend field training during the summer between their second and third years of college.
 The purpose of field training is to evaluate military discipline and Air Force leadership potential, and to determine readiness for entry into the Professional Officer Course (POC) via leadership, followership, and team-building opportunities.

 Air Force ROTC offers scholarships covering a student’s college education for two, three, or four years.
 Each scholarship pays up to full tuition, laboratory fees, incidental fees, an annual book allowance of $600, and a tax-free subsistence allowance during the academic year of $300-$600 per month, depending on their academic year.
 In addition to the Air Force’s scholarship aid, Embry-Riddle also offers financial incentives to new high school Air Force ROTC scholarship winners.